walterhiggins/WMPJS/book-outline.md

 If the *JSON.parse()* function encounters an object key without surrounding quotes it complains and refuses to try to convert the string to an object.

 ### JSON, Persistence and Java Objects
 If the data you want to save includes references to Java objects then saving and loading of data will not work using the standard *persist()* function which is provided by ScriptCraft.
-The *persist()* function uses the popular JSON module's *stringify()* and *parse()* functions to save and load data and these functions *only work with native Javascript objects*.
+The *persist()* function uses JSON's *stringify()* and *parse()* functions to save and load data, and these functions *only work with native Javascript objects*.
 If you want to save Java objects, consider instead saving a unique identifier for that object.
 For example, instead of storing the *org.bukkit.entity.Player* object, store only the player's name.
 If you want to save a *Location* object then consider using the *utils* module's *locationToJSON()* and *locationFromJSON()* pair of functions for converting the *Location* Java object to and from JSON:

     var utils = require('utils');
     var locationAsJSON = utils.locationToJSON( player.location ); // convert from Java to JSON
     var locationObject = utils.locationFromJSON ( locationAsJSON ); // convert from JSON to Java

 ### Summary
-In this chapter you learned about providing TAB-completion hints for your own custom commands and you learned about persistence - saving and restoring state.
+In this chapter we learned about providing TAB-completion hints for your own custom commands, and persistence - saving and restoring state.
 Persistence is a useful feature to have in your own plugins.
 Many plugins allow players to set preferences and it's useful to be able to save and restore player preferences and other settings when your plugin is loaded and unloaded.

 ## @@nextChapter{chapter-16}: Add new Crafting Recipes: The Ender Bow
 ### Introduction